lgp171188/launchpad/doc/explanation/charms.rst

 complications when the database is deployed in a different region from some of our applications).
 As a result, we need to do some manual user management in these environments.
-On staging and qastaging, developers can do this themselves when setting up deployments of a new charm.
+On staging and qastaging, developers can do most of this themselves when setting up deployments of a new charm.

 Taking the librarian as an example: ``charm/launchpad-librarian/layer.yaml`` lists the ``binaryfile-expire``, ``librarian``, ``librarianfeedswift``, and